Hawaiʻi Belt Road: History

 The Māmalahoa trail was a foot trail built in the nineteenth century, which developed into this highway.
 Various parts were widened and re-aligned over the years.
 Much of the Hawaiʻi Belt Road through North Hilo and Hāmākua districts was built on the roadbed and bridges of the Hawaii Consolidated Railway as part of the recovery from a tsunami that ravaged the island's northeast coast in 1946.

 In 2007, Queen Ka‘ahumanu Highway was widened to four lanes from Henry Street in Kailua-Kona to Kealakehe Parkway.
 In September 2015, ground broke to extend the widening project from Kealakehe Parkway to Keāhole Airport Road, which provides access to Ellison Onizuka Kona International Airport.
-The project is expected to cost $105 million and be completed in November 2018.
+The project costed about $121 million and was finished on August 8, 2018.

 Route description

 Route 11

 The mile 0 marker is at the intersection of Kamehameha Avenue (Route 19), Banyan Drive and Kanoelehua Avenue in Hilo.
 After about a mile is the intersection with Pūʻāinakō Street (Route 2000), which connects to the Saddle Road.
 Route 11 then continues along Kanoelehua Avenue towards Keaʻau where it becomes Volcano Highway near milepost 4 before crossing into Puna District.
 Volcano Highway intersects with the terminus of Keaʻau-Pāhoa Road (Route 130) past mile 6 and Old Keaʻau-Pāhoa Road (Route 130), then continues through the towns of Kurtistown, Mountain View, Glenwood and Volcano Village.